-Where the Minister certifies a production for the PDV Offset, the applicant company will be notified in writing of this decision.
+Where the Minister or the Minister's delegate certifies a production for the PDV Offset, the applicant company will be notified in writing of this decision.
 A certificate and a determination of QAPE will be issued.

-Where the Minister refuses to issue a certificate the applicant company will be notified in writing of this decision (including reasons for the decision).
+Where a certificate is refused, the applicant company will be notified in writing of this decision (including reasons for the decision).